Now that the target has moved, can the industry deliver?

 59% Millennials and 36% of female investors have flat or decreased portfolio performance

-44% of investors who lack confidence cite healthcare expenses or serious illness as their top concern
+44% of investors who lack confidence cite healthcare expenses or serious illness as their top concern.
+Sometimes, in order to take care of their health and appearance, they search for information on the healthy eating quotes, and then they invest.

 Investors rate their primary financial firms lowest in helping them beyond portfolio transactions